ironhack-labs/lab-ajax-crud-characters/README.md

 ## Instructions

+We will first create a fake API using **JSON-Server** to then do an application to Create, Read, Update, and Delete characters from it.
+The routes available in this API are the following:

+- **Verb:** GET, **Route:** "/characters"
+  - It receives NO parameters
+  - It returns the full characters list
+  - It returns JSON
+- **Verb:** GET, **Route:** "/characters/:id"
+  - It receives the character ID as a parameter (route)
+  - It returns the character with the indicated `id`
+  - It returns JSON
+- **Verb:** POST, **Route:** "/characters"
+  - It receives an object as a parameter, with the following format:
+    `{ name: string, occupation: string, cartoon: boolean, weapon: string }`
+  - It returns the created character if there are no errors
+  - It returns the wrong fields if there is some error
+  - It returns JSON
+- **Verb:** PATCH/PUT, **Route:** "/characters/:id"
+  - It receives the character `id` as a parameter (route)
+  - It receives an object as a parameter, with the following format:
+    `{ name: string, occupation: string, cartoon: boolean, weapon: string }`
+  - All the fields are optional
+  - It returns the updated character if there are no errors
+  - It returns "Character not found" if there is no character with the indicated `id`
+  - It returns JSON / text
+- **Verb:** DELETE, **Route:** "/characters/:id"
+  - It receives the character `id` as a parameter (route)
+  - It returns "Character has been successfully deleted" if there are no errors
+  - It returns "Character not found" if there is no character with the indicated id
+  - It returns text

 ### Iteration 1: The Fake API

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_99257e2c4240770e6b4bdd406d943ac8.png)

-In the `api` folder, you need to create a `db.json` file.
+In the `api` folder, create a `db.json` file.
 Inside our `db.json` we will specify the first 2 characters of our API, so we can start working with some data.
 Copy/paste the following characters in the file:

 ```javascript
 {